 After completing the first two steps, you are out of debt (except for your house) and now have that cash flow you dreamed about: all of the money you used to pay others is at your disposal.
-The temptation is to start investing for retirement or saving for your kid’s college or pay off your house early.
+The temptation is to start investing for retirement, saving for your kid’s college, or paying off your house early.

 If you skipped the step and started any of the ensuing steps, how would you handle emergencies?
 Pull money from your retirement account?
 Rob the kid’s college savings?
 Borrow money against your house?
 All bad ideas.